slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On courage

 <!--
-> *"It's better to be a restrained monster than a well-behaved coward."
+- courage is a form of intelligence not strenght. it's about outwitting your limiting beliefs, irrational fears and insecurities.
+-->

+> *"Life shrinks or expands in proportion to one’s courage."
--- Jordan Peterson*
+-- Anaïs Nin*

+> *"Without courage there cannot be truth, and without truth there can be no other virtue."
+-- Sir Walter Scott*

 > *"Fear is a reaction.
 Courage is a decision."
 -- Wiston Churchill*

-> *"Without courage there cannot be truth, and without truth there can be no other virtue."
--- Sir Walter Scott*
+> *"Courage is resistance to fear, mastery of fear — not absence of fear."
+-- Mark Twain*

+Heros and cowards feel the same fear but their answers are different.
+Courage implies low reverence.

+> *"All the darkness in the world cannot extinguish the light of a single candle."
+-- Francis of Assisi*

+> *"Evil will prevail if good men stand back and do nothing."
+-- Edmund Burke*

+> *"Tolerance of intolerance is cowardice."
+-- Ayaan Hirsi Ali*

 > *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
 -- Ralph Waldo Emerson*

-> *"A man without courage is a knife without an edge."
+> *"Those who lack the courage will always find a philosophy to justify it."
+-- Albert Camus*

+> *"It's better to be a restrained monster than a well-behaved coward."
+-- Jordan Peterson*

+> *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
--- Proverb*
+-- Lao Tzu*

 > *"Courage consists, not in blindly overlooking danger, but in seeing and conquering it."
 -- Jean Paul*

-> *"All brave men love; for he only is brave who has affections to fight for."
--- Nathaniel Hawthorne*
-> *"Courage is resistance to fear, mastery of fear — not absence of fear."
--- Mark Twain*
-> *"Courage is grace under pressure."
--- Ernest Hemingway*
-> *"Courage is doing what you are afraid to do.
-There can be no courage unless you are scared."
--- Eddie Rickenbacker*
-> *"To see what is right and not to do it, is want of courage."
--- Confucius*
-> *"No man can be brave who considers pain the greatest evil of life."
+> *"A man of courage is also full of faith."
 -- Cicero*

 > *"Courage ought to be guided by skill, and skill armed by courage."
 -- Sir P. Sidney*

+> *"Troops would never be deficient in courage, if they could only know how deficient in it their enemies were."
+-- Duke of Wellington*

+> *"It is courage that vanquishes in war, and not good weapons."
+-- Miguel de Cervantes*

 > *"Courage makes a man more than himself; for he is then himself plus his valor."
 -- William R. Alger*
-> *"A man of courage is also full of faith."
--- Cicero*
-> *"So far as man stands for anything, and is productive or originative at all, his entire vital function may be said to have to deal with maybes.
-Not a victory is gained, not a deed of faithfulness or courage is done, except upon a maybe; not a service, not a sally of generosity, not a scientific exploration or experiment or textbook, that may not be a mistake.
-It is only by risking our persons from one hour to another that we live at all."
--- William James*
-> *"It is courage that vanquishes in war, and not good weapons."
--- Miguel de Cervantes*
-> *"He has not learned the lesson of life who does not every day surmount a fear."
--- Ralph Waldo Emerson*
-> *"Man is loved mainly because of two virtues: courage first, loyalty second."
--- Gaius Lucilius*
-> *"A coward flees backward, away from new things.
-A man of courage flees forward, in the midst of new things."
--- Jacques Maritain*

 > *"He who loses wealth loses much; he who loses a friend loses more; but he that loses his courage loses all."
 -- Miguel de Cervantes*
-> *"Troops would never be deficient in courage, if they could only know how deficient in it their enemies were."
--- Duke of Wellington*
-> *"The boldest measures are the safest."
--- Horatio Nelson*

 > *"Tell a man that he is brave, and you help him become so."
 -- Thomas Carlyle*

+> *"A coward has no scar."
+-- Zimbabwean proverb*

+> *"Courage is doing what you are afraid to do.
+There can be no courage unless you are scared."
+-- Eddie Rickenbacker*

+> *"The scars you acquire by exercising courage will never make you feel inferior."
+-- Giovanni Battista Cima*

 > *"Keep your fears to yourself but share your courage with others."
 -- Robert Louis Stevenson*
-> *"The scars you acquire by exercising courage will never make you feel inferior."
--- Giovanni Battista Cima*

 > *"Knowledge without courage is sterile."
 -- Baltasar Gracián*

-- courage is a form of intelligence not strenght. it's about outwitting your limiting beliefs, irrational fears and insecurities.
--->

-> *"Life shrinks or expands in proportion to one’s courage."
--- Anaïs Nin*

-Heros and cowards feel the same fear but their answers are different.
-Courage implies low reverence.

-> *"Tolerance of intolerance is cowardice."
+> *"Courage is grace under pressure."
--- Ayaan Hirsi Ali*

-> *"Courage is the most important of all the virtues because without courage, you can't practice any other virtue consistently."
--- Maya Angelou*

-> *"Evil will prevail if good men stand back and do nothing."
--- Edmund Burke*

-> *"All the darkness in the world cannot extinguish the light of a single candle."
--- Francis of Assisi*

-> *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
--- Lao Tzu*

-> *"Those who lack the courage will always find a philosophy to justify it."
--- Albert Camus*

-> *"A coward has no scar."
--- Zimbabwean proverb*

-> *"Who's talking the truth doesn't need a lot of words."
--- Polish proverb*
+-- Ernest Hemingway*